About Martin

 Sharing

 I’m a big believer in sharing.
-The web community is exceptionally generous and I owe my career to blog posts I’ve Googled, Stack Overflow, talks I’ve seen, and help from people I’ve met along the way.
+The web community is exceptionally generous and I owe my career to blog posts, Stack Overflow, talks on YouTube, and help from people I’ve met along the way.

 A local meetup

 In 2015 I co-founded Frontend NE, a monthly frontend web development meetup and annual conference.
-The meetup gave frontend web developers a place to learn more about their craft, as well as put the web-world to rights over beer and pizza; while the conference drew folk in from further afield for a day of talks, learning and fun.
+Across 56 meetups and 6 years, with 82 speakers, we gave over 3,500 frontend web developers a place to learn more about their craft, while the conferences drew folk in from further afield for a day of learning and fun.

 Speaking

 Although I’m an introvert, I’m certainly not shy!
-In fact, I really enjoy presenting ideas to audiences, and do so regularly at work, as well as at local design, development and tech meetups.
+In fact, I really enjoy presenting ideas to audiences, and do so regularly at work, as well externally at tech meetups.

-Accessibility was central to everything I did in Government, and I’m bringing that mindset to Sage.
+Accessibility was central to everything I did in Government, and I brought that mindset to my colleagues at Sage.
 For years now, I’ve given regular workshop courses in HTML and accessibility, which have always been well attended by backend developers, testers, interaction and content designers; even user researchers, business analysts and product owners have also come along and learned a lot!

 What about right now?